securecloudx/vuln-weather-app/README.md

 # vuln-weather-app

 A simple vulnerable by design weather application built for the **SecureCloudX Hackathon**.
+To teach participants security from code to cloud for cloud native applications.

 ## About the App